ibbles/LearningUnreal/Niagara System.md

 # User Parameters

 A Niagara System can contain user parameters.
-These are values that can be passed in from e.g. a Details panel or set by a [[Blueprint Visual Script]].
+These are values that can be passed in to an instance of the System from e.g. a Details panel or set by a [[Blueprint Visual Script]].

 Add a new parameter by selecting the blue system node in the [[Niagara Editor]] > User Parameters > click the blue + button to the right.
-Each parameter has a type.
+Each parameter has a type, so a list of possible types is opened.
+Pick one.
+Give the parameter a name and a default value in the Selection panel.
+User parameters are always in the USER [[Niagara Namespace]].
+When an instance of the System is selected in the [[Level Viewport]] we can find the new parameter at [[Details Panel]] > User Parameters.

-Any parameter to a [[Niagara Module]] in the system can be bound to these user parameters.
+Any parameter in a [[Niagara Module]] in the system can be bound to these user parameters.

 # Particle Attributes